Bengali cuisine: Dhaka

-Dhakaiya food is one of the most notable regional cuisines.
+Dhakaiya food is one of the most notable regional Bengali cuisines.
 The rich culinary customs are influenced by Mughlai, Central Asian, Armenian, Hindustani and native Bengali cuisines.
 However, it also has dishes unique to Dhaka.
 The Nawabs of Dhaka had brought Mughlai cuisine to Bengal, that were wholly retained by Dhaka's culinary community.
 Due to the high costs of producing Mughlai food, the recipes were limited to the elite classes in colonial India, and slowly expanded as Bangladesh's economy grew.
 The main focus on lamb, mutton, beef, yoghurt, and mild spices define the taste of the style.
 Such dishes as kebab; stuffed breads; kacchi biriyani; roast lamb, duck, and chicken; patisapta; Kashmiri tea; and korma are still served at special occasions like Eid and weddings.
 Due to the high class of the food, using an excess amount of expensive ingredients like ghee, and making the food melt in one's mouth were essential to the feel of the food.

 Old Dhaka boasts a variation of the famous pilaf - the Morog Polao - in which the rice is cooked after and the chicken pieces are cut.
 Other polaos include ilish polao and rui polao.
 Dhakaiyas are noted for introducing paneer and boiled eggs to khichuri.
 Dhakai bakarkhani is a thick, biscuit-like flat-bread which is a traditional street-food snack, famed for its quality and taste.
 It is mainly dished up with tea.
 Dhakaiyas proudly hold a heritage of creating the best khili paan using various herbs and spices.
 They also offer a khili paan for diabetic patients called the "paan afsana".
 Haji biryani is a dish, invented by a restaurateur in 1939, made with highly seasoned rice, goat's meat and number of spices and nuts.
 The restaurant has become an integral part of Dhakaiya culture.

 Kolkata

 In Kolkata, many local street vendors own small shops from which they sell their own homemade goods.
-Items like cheeses (paneer) can be eaten as is, or can be made into sweet sandesh, rosogolla, or chanar payesh.
+Items like cheeses (paneer) can be eaten as is, or can be made into sweet sandesh, rosomalai, rosogolla, or chanar payesh.
 Milk is especially used in Kolkata's various types of payesh, differing in use of different grains and additives like dates, figs, and berries.
-In addition to European foodstuffs like chocolate, Kolkata takes culinary influence from its Chinese diaspora.
-Phuchka, also copied by the rest of India as panipuri, is a common kind of Bengali street food made with a fried dough casing and a potato and chickpea filling, usually found in small stalls alongside bhelpuri, masala chai, ghugni and chaat stalls.
+In addition to European foodstuffs like chocolate, Kolkata takes culinary influence from its Chinese diaspora, most prominently seen in Indian Chinese cuisine.
+Phuchka, known the rest of India as panipuri, is a common kind of Bengali street food made with a fried dough casing and a potato and chickpea filling, usually found in small stalls alongside bhelpuri, masala chai, ghugni and chaat stalls.